Olympics: Bill Gates Links up With Tokyo 2020 to Tackle Development Goals

 "The opportunity for Japan is, even in a time when many countries are turning inward, to continue to say that we need to help those that are not doing as well," said Gates.

-"The whole world loves sports and we have to be create in how we take those amazing achievements and use that to remind people that there are some who are facing big challenges."
+"The whole world loves sports and we have to be creative in how we take those amazing achievements and use that to remind people that there are some who are facing big challenges."

 Gates said in April he would invest $1 billion through 2023 to fund research and development efforts in combating malaria.